-3.3.7 Use of End User Service Information
+3.3.7 Use of Business End User's EUSI (Amended as at 2 July 2014)

-The End User Service Agreement must contain procedures regarding the Licensee's use of the End User's EUSI.
+The End User Service Agreement must contain procedures regarding the Licensee's use of the EUSI of a Business End User.
 In particular:

-- (a) The End User Service Agreement must provide that, unless the End User has provided consent, the Licensee will use the EUSI only for the purposes specified in Sub-section 3.2.6.2 of this Code. - (b) The End User Service Agreement must specify: - (i) the means by which an End User can grant the Licensee consent to use its EUSI for purposes other than those specified in Subsection 3.2.6.2 of this Code; - (ii) the additional purposes for which, if granted consent, the Licensee may use the EUSI; and - (iii) the means by which an End User can subsequently withdraw consent to use its EUSI for purposes other than those specified in Sub-section 3.2.6.2 of this Code.
+- (a) The End User Service Agreement must provide that, unless the Business End User has provided consent, the Licensee will use the EUSI of the Business End User only for the purposes specified in Sub-section 3.2.6.2(a) of this Code. - (b) The End User Service Agreement must specify: - (i) the means by which a Business End User can grant the Licensee consent to use its EUSI for purposes other than those specified in Sub-section 3.2.6.2(a) of this Code; - (ii) the additional purposes for which, if granted consent, the Licensee may use the Business End User's EUSI; and - (iii) the means by which a Business End User can subsequently withdraw consent to use its EUSI for purposes other than those specified in Subsection 3.2.6.2(a) of this Code.
 Any such procedures must be clear and minimally burdensome.
-The Licensee must not impose any fee on an End User as a result of the End User's withdrawal of consent.
+The Licensee must not impose any fee on a Business End User as a result of the Business End User's withdrawal of consent.

-4. DUTY OF DOMINANT LICENSEES TO PROVIDE TELECOMMUNICATION SERVICES ON JUST, REASONABLE AND NON-DISCRIMINATORY TERMS
+4. DUTY OF DOMINANT LICENSEES TO PROVIDE SERVICES ON JUST, REASONABLE AND NON-DISCRIMINATORY TERMS